-The minimum allowance is \$60 per year of service credit.
+For those hired prior to July 1, 2011, the minimum allowance is \$60 per year of service credit.

-- 2. A deferred allowance commencing when the temporary allowance ceases equal to the greater of - (a) the allowance the member would have received based on service to the termination age of the temporary allowance, but not more than 20.0 percent of average compensation, or - (b) the member's accrued allowance.
+- 2. A deferred allowance commencing when the temporary allowance ceases equal to the greater of: - (a) the allowance the member would have received based on service to the termination age of the temporary allowance, but not more than 20.0 percent of average compensation, or - (b) the member's accrued allowance.

-The minimum allowance is \$60 per year of service credit.
+For those hired prior to July 1, 2011, the minimum allowance is \$60 per year of service credit.